vuejs/v2.vuejs.org/src/guide/unit-testing.md

 import MyComponent from 'path/to/MyComponent.vue'

 // Here are some Jasmine 2.0 tests, though you can
-// use any assertion library you prefer: describe('MyComponent', () => {
+// use any assertion library you prefer describe('MyComponent', () => {
   // Inspect the raw component options it('has a created hook', () => {